Niryo/controllerim/README.md

 ### `getParentController(controllerName: string)`:
 Use this Controller method inside `componentWillMount` to get a parentController.
-The name of the parent controller is the name of the class, as return from Class.name.
+The name of the parent controller is the name of the class, as returned from Class.name.
 If for example your code looks like this: `class SomeParentController extends Controller{}`, then the name will be 'SomeParentController' (`SomeParentController.name`).
 Make sure that the parent controller is provided using `ProvideController`.
 You cannot get the controller of a sibling component.
 If you need to use some data from a sibling component, put this data in the first common parent of the two components.

 #### Usage example: